This work? It takes a village!

 Co-Founder, Executive Director

-A committed educator, she's written several articles on pit bulls, she develops many of BR's educational materials and presents the group's program models widely to audiences around the country.
-To help shelters and rescue groups reach their goals, she facilitates 'Pit Ed Camp,' a hands-on training intensive for animal care workers.
+A committed educator, she's written several articles on pit bulls, develops many of BR's educational materials and presents the group's program models widely to audiences around the country.
 Donna has been active in developing policies that provide relief to dogs from dog fighting cases.
-She served on the team of evaluators for dogs from 'Bad Newz Kennels' in 2007, then provided federal authorities with disposition recommendations and rescue support.
+She served on the team of evaluators for the dogs rescued from Michael Vick's dog fighting operation 'Bad Newz Kennels' in 2007, then provided federal authorities with disposition recommendations and rescue support.
 Since that time, BADRAP has stayed busy with several other large scale cases.
 She shares her life with husband Tim Racer and three personal dogs who represent so-called 'targeted breeds.'

 To contact: Donna